 For more information about Canada search Citizenship and Immigration Canada website for more resources.

-Building or Establishing Credit is a process that will take time but time worth waiting for in this beautiful country called Canada!
+Although it is time-consuming when you build credit the process is worth waiting for in this beautiful country called Canada!